hakutsuru/agile_web_dev_depot/README.md

 Abstract: A trip down the rabbit hole of security theater... _Best practiced_ salted SHA hashing is _inadequate_.
 Here is the infamous explanation -- [_How To Safely Store A Password_](http://codahale.com/how-to-safely-store-a-password/).

 If you are reading this, you might have oddly shaped die (with die-cast figurines), and a weary wariness of blog title _hype_...
-So here is the opposing view: [_Don't use bcrypt_](http://www.unlimitednovelty.com/2012/03/dont-use-bcrypt.html) -- an _adjacent facet_ of the original article.
+Alas, here is the opposing view: [_Don't use bcrypt_](http://www.unlimitednovelty.com/2012/03/dont-use-bcrypt.html) -- an _adjacent facet_ of the original article.

 And the _punchline_, hail the [new normal](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html).